-Family took me back east, where I helped open the admissions office for a new adventure therapy program in North Carolina.
+Family took me back east, where I helped open the admissions office for a new wilderness therapy program in North Carolina.
 The program was a great success, but the call from the west would not go away.
 My wife and I, along with my two boys, moved back to Idaho where I became the regional director of admissions for five programs in Northern Idaho.

 Later, I became an admissions specialist, concentrating on internet marketing, for a group of all-female residential treatment centers across the United States and, most recently, as the admissions director for a small co-ed therapeutic boarding school in North Idaho.

 My wife and I are raising three growing boys.
 I am an avid skier, gardener, hunter, and fisherman.
 I love to backpack and camp in the local public lands.
 I spend most of my winter at Schweitzer Mountain, the local ski area.
 In the summer, I can be found boating, camping, and fishing on beautiful Lake Pend Oreille, Priest Lake, and many local streams and rivers throughout the Pacific Northwest.